Aisha Malik

 Automating Repetitive Tasks: Tools and Workflows for Small Teams

-How to identify automation candidates, build workflows with Zapier and Make, and calculate ROI — a practical guide for teams that can't afford to waste time on manual work.
+Spot automation candidates, build workflows in Zapier and Make, and calculate ROI — a practical guide for small teams that can't waste time.

 Productivity9 min